bernhardAxonIvy/doc/source/designer-guide/concepts/overrides.rst

 in the base project and only define specialized components in the overriding project.

+The lookup of components happens hierarchically.
+If the engine cannot locate an overridden component in the overriding project it will go down the dependency tree until it encounters the wanted component.
+So maybe you want to provide a third webshop which builds upon the *Acme web shop*.
+In this case the overriding project would be the most specialized web shop in the dependency tree.

 Configuration
    To strictly set the overriding project you have to configure it in the :ref:`app-yaml`.